dodona-edu/judge-sql/README.md

 * Syntax errors
 * Comparison between row count and column count between solution and submission
+* Unnecessary sorts (student query should be sorted when solution query is and vice versa)
+* Correct records but wrong order
 * Data types
 * Number of queries
 * Only same type of query as solution is allowed